The U.S. sent 230 athletes to the 2014 Winter Olympics in Sochi, but the record book lists 222 competitors.

 Eight members of that U.S. Olympic team — the largest by any nation in Winter Games history — did not compete for various reasons.

 Some were injured before their event.
-Others went sin team sports (one controversially).
+Others didn’t leave the bench in team sports (one controversially).
 One more lost an internal competition for a starting spot before the Opening Ceremony.

 As the U.S. team of more than 200 athletes for PyeongChang begins to take shape, a look at what happened to those eight from Sochi: